jrnl-org/jrnl/CONTRIBUTING.md

 Many tests can be created by only editing `feature` files with the same format as other tests.
 For more complicated functionality, you may need to implement steps in `features/steps` which are then executed by your tests in the `feature` files.

+### Submitting pull requests

+When you're ready, feel free to submit a pull request.
+The jrnl maintainers generally review the pull requests every two weeks, but the continuous integration pipeline will run on automated tests on it within a matter of minutes and will report back any issues it has found with your code across a variety of environments.

+The pull request template contains a checklist full of housekeeping items.
+Please fill them out as necessary when you submit.

 ### A note for new programmers and programmers new to python

 Although jrnl has grown quite a bit since its inception, the overall complexity (for an end-user program) is fairly low, and we hope you'll find the code easy enough to understand.